Cinereous vulture: Status and conservation

 The cinereous vulture has declined over most of its range in the last 200 years in part due to poisoning by eating poisoned bait put out to kill dogs and other predators, and to higher hygiene standards reducing the amount of available carrion; it is currently listed as Near Threatened.
 Vultures of all species, although not the target of poisoning operations, may be shot on sight by locals.
 Trapping and hunting of cinereous vultures is particularly prevalent in China and Russia, although the poaching for trophy hunting are also known for Armenia, and probably other countries in Caucasus.
 Perhaps an even greater threat to this desolation-loving species is development and habitat destruction.
 Nests, often fairly low in the main fork of a tree, are relatively easy to access and thus have been historically compromised by egg and firewood collectors regularly.
 The decline has been the greatest in the western half of the range, with extinction in many European countries (France, Italy, Austria, Poland, Slovakia, Albania, Moldova, Romania) and its entire breeding range in northwest Africa (Morocco and Algeria).
 They no longer nest in Israel.
 Turkey holds the second largest population of this species in the Western Palearctic.
 Despite the recent demographic bottleneck, this population has maintained moderate levels of genetic diversity, with no significant genetic structuring indicating that this is a single meta-population connected by frequent dispersal.
 More recently, protection and deliberate feeding schemes have allowed some local recoveries in numbers, particularly in Spain, where numbers increased to about 1,000 pairs by 1992 after an earlier decline to 200 pairs in 1970.
 This colony have now spread its breeding grounds to Portugal.
 Elsewhere in Europe, very small but increasing numbers breed in Bulgaria and Greece, and a re-introduction scheme is under way in France.
 Trends in the small populations in Ukraine (Crimea) and European Russia, and in Asian populations, are not well recorded.
 In the former USSR, it is still threatened by illegal capture for zoos, and in Tibet by rodenticides.
 It is a regular winter visitor around the coastal areas of Pakistan in small numbers.
-As of the turn of the 21st century, the worldwide population of cinereous vultures is estimated at 4,500–5,000 individuals.
+The worldwide population of cinereous vultures was estimated at 4,500–5,000 individuals at the turn of the 21st century.